 "You know…I was from West Texas, and Flair was the little hotshot snotty-nosed punk.
 It was his stage now…he wanted to be the top heel.
 That’s where we were then.

-“One night we’re in this van, both of us naked, drinking and acting like idiots as usual…and we made the mistake of letting Jimmy Crockett drive.
+"One night, we’re in this van, both of us [unclothed], drinking and acting like idiots as usual…and we made the mistake of letting Jimmy Crockett drive.

-“We get out, and we’re taking a leak on the side of the road, no clothes on, laughing and giggling – we thought this was so funny – and as we’re taking a leak right there on the road, Jimmy takes off and just leaves us there – bare-assed naked on the highway.
+"We get out, and we’re taking a leak on the side of the road, no clothes on, laughing and giggling – we thought this was so funny.
+As we’re taking a leak right there on the road, Jimmy takes off and just leaves us there – bare on the highway.

 "I did have my boots on, [but] Ric didn’t – so it’s just rocks and sand-burn on the road.
 He says, ‘Can you carry me?
 I can’t walk…’